J. J. Wilcox: Atlanta Falcons

 On April 22, 2019, Wilcox signed with the Atlanta Falcons.
 On July 22, 2019, he suffered a torn ACL in practice and was ruled out for the season.

 On August 9, 2020, Wilcox re-signed with the Falcons.
 He was released on September 5, 2020.
 He was re-signed to the practice squad on October 8, 2020.
 He was released on October 20.

 Personal life

 Wilcox was raised by his parents, James Wilcox Sr. and Marshell Wilcox, in Cairo, Georgia.
-His mother suffers from lupus and does oxygen therapy due to scarring on her lungs.
+His mother suffered from lupus and did oxygen therapy due to scarring on her lungs.
 Due to her conditioning worsening, she had been using an oxygen machine full-time since 2010.
-Marshell also suffers from lung sarcoidosis.
+Marshell also suffered from lung sarcoidosis.
 During the 2013 NFL Draft, she was in the hospital with pneumonia.
 On August 13, 2013, his mother died.
 His father previously played running back for Fort Valley State and had an invitation to attend training camp with the Miami Dolphins.